erroronline1/caro/readme.md

 After installation you can
 * import [risks](#risk-management) through the [maintenance](#maintenance)-module; presets are found within the template files
 * import product lists for the possibly previously installed vendors
-* consider incorporation and document approval handling through the [_stresstest](#stress-test-and-performance)-tool or
+* consider incorporation, document and CSV-filter approval handling through the [_stresstest](#stress-test-and-performance)-tool or
 * approve possibly previously installed documents manually

 [Content](#content)